Skip to content

 Milk Thistle

-More research is needed to understand how milk thistle for liver support works, but research suggests it has a positive effect on free radicals that can lead to long-term liver damage.
+More research and clinical trials are needed to understand how milk thistle for liver support works, but research suggests it has a positive effect on free radicals that can lead to long-term liver damage.
 (5) Milk thistle side effects are rare, but the herbal remedy may interact with some medications.

 Protect, my favorite detox supplement, is a proprietary blend of ingredients, including milk thistle, N-acetyl-cysteine, and turmeric, to support your body’s ability to detox naturally.